 A dedicated red team does not just exploit security vulnerabilities.
 They often perform different types of mock attacks (including phishing, social engineering, DDoS attacks, and others) to help you protect against real ones.
 The added advantage is also the realization of how different security elements are woven together and cannot be treated separately.

 Many top-notch security professionals prefer to work as freelancers instead of being hired by businesses either full-time or on a project basis.
 Losing out on such outstanding expertise is a huge waste.
 Your business can use such valuable resources by establishing a bounty program.

 While some businesses may perceive a bounty program as a risky investment, it quickly pays off.
 It also increases the respect that your brand has in the hacking community and, consequently, the general brand perception.
-If you have a bounty program and treat independent security experts fairly, your brand is perceived as mature and proud of its security stance.
+If you have a bounty program and treat white-hat hackers fairly, your brand is perceived as mature and proud of its security stance.
 You may strengthen such perception by publicly disclosing bounty program payoffs and responsibly sharing information about any security vulnerability discoveries and data breaches.

 Including Web Application Security in an Agile SDLC

 Download this e-book to learn how a medium-sized business managed to successfully include web security testing in their SDLC processes.

 DOWNLOAD FEATURED E-BOOK